LiDlab/TransDSI/README.md

    ```sh
    tar -zxvf data.tar.gz -C /path/to/DeepDSI
    ```
+The time it takes to install the required software for DeepDSI on a "normal" desktop computer is no longer than on a professional computer with a discrete graphics card.
+Setting up Python and the corresponding dependency packages in the Windows 10 system will not take more than 15 minutes.
+If you need help, please refer to https://medium.com/analytics-vidhya/4-steps-to-install-anaconda-and-pytorch-onwindows-10-5c9cb0c80dfe for further details.

 ### Folders
 ./src contains the implementation for the fivefold cross-validations and independent tests of DeepDSI and Baselines.